 Royal Tor Bed & Breakfast Information

 Tor Royal Lane, Princetown, Yelverton, PL20 6SL

-The Bed & Breakfast is located west of the centre of Dartmoor National Park.
+The Bed & Breakfast is located west of the centre of Dartmoor National Park in Devon.
 It’s about a mile away from Princetown centre, which has one of Dartmoor’s main Visitor Centres.

 Nearby Tavistock is 8 miles, although the drive takes you on some narrow lanes so it’s about a 20-minute drive.
 The closest cities are Plymouth (16 miles) and Exeter (27 miles).